- The Yankees have the third shortest odds to win the World Series behind the Astros and the Dodgers. Can they win it all in 2018?

 - Can Greg Bird get his career back on track after another injury setback?

 Baseball is back, and so are the Yankees!
 The Bronx Bombers have the third shortest odds to win the World Series following a busy offseason in which they added NL MVP Giancarlo Stanton, acquired infielders Brandon Drury and Neil Walker, and re-signed six-time All-Star CC Sabathia.

 Those moves have the potential to push New York over the top after winning 91 games in 2017 and nearly going the distance against the Houston Astros in the American League Championship Series.
-The Yankees are available at BetOnline at +500 and have average World Series odds of +540 across a collection of top online betting sites.
+The Yankees are as short as +500 at some sportsbooks and have average World Series odds of +540 across a collection of top online betting sites.